-Welcome back to Read Not Guess.
+Welcome to Read Not Guess.
 Today we’re going to work on combining two sounds at the beginning of words.
 (Some people call these “initial blends.”)

 Remember that we’re going to focus on the sounds the letters make.
 Both parent and child will need to be able to see the screen.